Water Wise Plants

-Muhlenbergia requires very little maintenance in our water-wise garden.
+Muhlenbergia requires very little maintenance.
 UC Davis recommends shearing Muhlenbergia a couple inches above the ground in the early spring every three years to encourage new green growth.
 California Native Plants for the Garden suggests periodically raking out dead foliage with a fan rake.
 Otherwise, this is a maintenance-free plant.

 PADG notes: This plant is used as an accent plant in both the native and non-native garden beds with good results.
 PADG Garden also grows Muhlenbergia dubia, a smaller cultivar.
 This is an attractive low-water plant, although the UC Davis Arboretum suggests giving M. dubia slightly more water than M. rigens.

 Where to See